AshimStha/eat_fit_kitchen/README.md

-# Some changes from last time
+# Changes and User Guidelines

 ## Local modules
 The Products folder was added with the separate file configurations for the routes and app functions.